Regional Travel Guide

 • eSIMs

 eSIMs are a hassle-free and modern alternative to physical SIMs, allowing you to activate your plan online before arrival.
-Start the process 48 hours before your arrival to ensure instant connectivity when you land.
+Start the process 48 hours before you leave to ensure instant connectivity when you land.

 Here are two options: